widifirmaan/FuckingExJB/README.md

 # iOS 12
 - No amfid patch, either run "inject /path/to/executable_or_dylib" after adding stuff, or reboot and rejailbreak
 - Sandbox exceptions are broken.
 You can't tweak App Store apps + some system apps yet.
-- PreferenceLoader is broken, I suspect the preference bundles are some special kind of macho which amfid can understand but not the trustcache injector.
+However, on the app's second run the backup sandbox patches will have triggered and you'll be able to read from the tweak directories.
+Tweaking will still not work on the second run unless you run jailbreakd's fixupdylib() on the target dylibs manually.
 - This is not dangerous and cannot screw you up but not likely to be unstable/buggy
-- Since sandbox exceptions are broken, I can't inject into installd, thus no AppSync, thus no app installation for now, including iSuperSU
 - Tweaks pre-patched for rootlessJB 1.0 and 2.0 will not work.
 Use new patcher script. (ldid was replaced with ldid2!)

+# iOS 12 - UPDATE
+- Added a modified dpkg (https://github.com/limneos/dpkg/) that automatically handles patching, moving, entitling, trusting ,app-installation and daemon injection for debs
+- Added recompiled dropbear v2018.76 customized for rootlessJB with fixed shell (still accepts --shell) , additional --path option to set ssh-exported path, correct scp paths and motd.
+- Added recompiled ldid2, plutil, bintools (nm,strings,diff)
+- Added tweaks check on re-jailbreaking to re-enable apps and daemons

+## Deb files
+- Some packages are taken from CoolStar' Electra repo

 patcher usage:
 ./patcher /path/to/deb /path/to/output_folder